da25m012/DA25M012_DA5401-Assignment6/README.md

 - Train on complete cases, predict missing values

 **Strategy 3: Non-Linear Regression Imputation**
-- Use Random Forest Regressor for more complex relationships
+- Use Decision Tree Regressor for more complex relationships
 - Handle non-linear patterns in the data

 **Strategy 4: Listwise Deletion**